Erog38/erog38.github.io/content/blog.md

 Title: Containerization and Seperation
 Date: 2018-04-12 12:00
-Category: Personal Docs
+Category: DevOps
-Tags: first, tutorial, devops
+Tags: first, tutorial, devops, gitlab
 Authors: Phil Gore
-Summary: Getting set up with Google Compute Cloud.
+Summary: Building a simple staging environment

 In the past couple years, I've been getting more into three philosophies that have improved my code quality, performance, and sustainability.